The Wout van Aert vs Mathieu van der Poel rivalry is set to gain fresh spice Sunday, and I'm stoked – VeloNews.com

 Why?
 Because, let’s face it, an even more tense and taut rivalry between two of the world’s most exciting riders as they head toward a road season highlighted by cobblestone clashes is a very good thing.

-The past six CX worlds has left van Aert and van der Poel with three rainbow jerseys each, and with that a sense of harmony.
+The past six CX worlds have left van Aert and van der Poel with three rainbow jerseys each, and with that a sense of harmony.

 The most likely result Sunday?
 That one of WvA and MvdP takes a fourth rainbow jersey, tipping the title count to four-three.
 And that’s going to sting.